TSTanabe/HMSS2/README.md

 ## Running HMSS2

-To run HMSS2 on your own data type:
+To run HMSS2 on your own data type in the command line:

 ./HMSSS -f Directory